Warnock Foundation editorial: School systems should embrace, not fight, online education

 Additionally, with the onset of COVID-19 and inaccessibility to face-to-face learning, virtual teaching has become somewhat of a new norm.
 Many schools are now using online interactive applications for students to use to keep them learning and occupied, as well as using online audio and video calls for older students, relying on high-quality sound from RTC networks like Agora.io.
 It seems this may be the start of an extensive time relying on teaching through a screen.

 Maryland is behind the curve.
 In states like Michigan, which embraced online education more than a decade ago, students are allowed to take as many as two classes a year at any of the state’s online schools.

-By giving teachers and students blended learning options, Maryland’s districts will have a chance to embrace virtual learning before for-profit online charter schools, already adept at educating today’s students in their native digital language, begin to compete for students in Maryland as they are across the United States.
+By giving teachers and students blended learning options, Maryland’s districts will have a chance to embrace virtual learning before for-profit online charter schools, already adept at educating today’s students in their native digital language such as using video integration for moodle, allowing students to gain educational resources and videos online, so they’re able to learn when ever they wish to, begin to compete for students in Maryland as they are across the United States.

 If a virtual academy is run by the school system, not by an outside provider, the student, and dollars, stay with the school system.
 It’s a win-win-win.
 But only if our schools get ahead of the trend.